-The first problem used here to test the code is essentially the standard two-dimensional solid body rotation test case of Williamson et al. [7] in which a cosine bell shaped profile is advected, without distortion, around the sphere at an angle $\pi/2$ to the equator, i.e. over the poles.
+The first problem used here to test the code is essentially the standard two-dimensional solid body rotation test case of Williamson et al. [9] in which a cosine bell shaped profile is advected, without distortion, around the sphere at an angle $\pi/2$ to the equator, i.e. over the poles.
 The bell radius R is set here to $7\pi/64$.
 All numerical experiments were run with a maximum Courant number of 0.9.

 The AMR requires specification of certain control parameters.
-In this case the condition $\xi \leq 0.1$ (using (2.1) as the monitor ξ) was used for the cell flagging, along with one additional layer of buffer cells, and the remeshing was carried out every time-step.
+In this case the condition $\xi \ge 0.1$ (using (1) as the monitor ξ) was used for the cell flagging, along with one additional layer of buffer cells, and the remeshing was carried out every time-step.
 The cell clustering parameter η is taken to be 0.9 so a high proportion of cells in the fine grids have been flagged.

-Table 1 shows the savings which are made in terms of cpu time.
-The timings are obtained on a SUN ULTRA 10 workstation, but it should be emphasised that no additional acceleration techniques have been used in the approximation to counteract the effects of the converging grid at the poles (cf. Table 2).
-There are two main reasons for the dramatic improvements seen: the reduction in the number of computational cells on which the integration is carried out, and the relative increase in the stable time-step for the period of the adaptive calculation when the fine grid does not cover either of the poles.
+Table I shows the savings which are made in terms of cpu time.
+The timings are obtained on a standard workstation, but it is the relative timings that are important.
+It should be emphasised that no additional acceleration techniques have been used in the approximation to counteract the effects of the converging grid at the poles (cf. Table III).
+There are two main reasons for the dramatic improvements seen: the reduction in the number of computational cells on which